-- (a) Roofs, external walls, external floors and any opening such as a window, door or the like must be constructed to minimise air leakage in accordance with (b) when forming part of the external fabric of- - (i) a conditioned space; or - (ii) a habitable room in climate zones 4, 6, 7 and 8. - (b) Construction required by (a) must be- - enclosed by internal lining systems that are close fitting at ceiling, wall and floor junctions; or - (ii) sealed by caulking, skirting, architraves, cornices or the like.
+- (a) Roofs, external walls, external floors and any opening such as a window frame, door frame, roof light frame or the like must be constructed to minimise air leakage in accordance with (b) when forming part of the external fabric of- - (i) a conditioned space; or - (ii) a habitable room in climate zones 4, 5, 6, 7 and 8. - (b) Construction required by (a) must be- - (i) enclosed by internal lining systems that are close fitting at ceiling, wall and floor iunctions; or - (ii) sealed by caulking, skirting, architraves, cornices or the like.